haydenwoodhead/burner.kiwi/README.md

 WEBSITE_URL | String | The url where the binary is being hosted.
 This must be internet reachable as it is the destination for mailgun routes
 STATIC_URL | String | The url where static content is being hosted.
 Set to `/static` to have the binary serve it.
 Otherwise set to a full domain name with protocol e.g https://static.example.com
 DEVELOPING | Boolean | Set to `true` to disable HSTS and set `Cache-Control` to zero.
-DELETE_KEY | String | Key used to secure the delete old routes endpoint.
-Set this to something strong but different than `KEY`
 DOMAINS | []String | Comma separated list of domains connected to mailgun account and able to receive email MG_KEY | String | Mailgun private api key
 MG_DOMAIN | String | One of the domains setup on your mailgun account